L. Douglas Brown

+Lloyd Douglas Brown (December 10, 1907 – May 29, 1964) was a Canadian clergyman known for his theological journey from Baptist to Anglican to Roman Catholic priesthood.
+Born in Waterford, Ontario, into a family with deep Protestant roots, Brown eventually distinguished himself in the Roman Catholic Church through his pastoral service and community engagement, most notably offering free dental care in the basement of his parish in Cayuga, Ontario.
+His ministry was marked by practical outreach and the development of educational and religious infrastructure, including the founding of local Catholic schools.
+He died while serving as pastor of St. Stephen's Roman Catholic Church in Cayuga.

-Rev. Lloyd Douglas Brown was born December 10, 1907, in Waterford, Ontario, Canada into the home of a Baptist minister, to the daughter of a Baptist minister, James Beach Moore who was the son of a Quaker.
-He is notable for having migrated theologically from a conservative Baptist tradition to Anglicanism to Roman Catholicism, and within that tradition distinguishing himself as a servant of the people even to the point of administering free dental care in the basement of his church.
-He died May 29, 1964, while serving in Cayuga, Ontario, Canada.
+He was born December 10, 1907, in Waterford, Ontario, Canada into the home of a Baptist minister, to the daughter of a Baptist minister, James Beach Moore who was the son of a Quaker.
+He distinguished himself as a servant of the people, even to the point of administering free dental care in the basement of his church.